 In its healing uses, sapphire is sometimes compared to lapis lazuli, as both stones evoke the power of the deeply mysterious blue colour.
 Unlike lapis lazuli, though, the sapphire has the brilliance to illuminate one with its clarity of depth and brightness of presence.

-Sapphire comes from the Greek sappheiros meaning blue colour.
-Sapphire has the deepest blue of all mineral kingdom; is is also the strongest of all blue stones.
+Sapphire comes from the Greek sappheiros meaning blue color.
+Sapphire has the deepest blue of all mineral kingdom; it is also the strongest of all blue stones.

 The ruby and the sapphire are actually of the same family and are often found together (both sapphire and ruby are a variety of corundum).

-WHERE DOES SAPPHIRE COME FROM?
-Most of the high-quality sapphires on the market today come from Australia, Madagascar, Sri Lanka, China and USA.
+Most of the high-quality sapphires on the market today come from Australia, Madagascar, Sri Lanka, China, and the USA.

 Because it evokes the energy of loyalty, honesty, and devotion, the sapphire is often used in the design of engagement rings.
 Some of the most famous sapphire engagement rings belonged to the late Princess Diana, the actress Penelope Cruz and the supermodel Elizabeth Hurley.